Are Nigerian leaders watching AFCON Morocco 2025?

 Between 600,000 and one million visitors have joined the host cities, driving unprecedented demand for hotels, restaurants, transport, and local businesses, Moroccan magazine Challenge reported.

-Our leaders in Nigeria who aren’t interested in investment in sport facilities should note that in Morocco, years of investment in stadium upgrades, transport networks, and urban facilities are now bearing fruit.
+Our leaders in Nigeria who aren’t interested in investment in sports facilities should note that in Morocco, years of investment in stadium upgrades, transport networks, and urban facilities are now bearing fruit.

 What is more valuable, the tournament has created thousands of jobs in security, logistics, hospitality, and media.
 Fan zones across cities foster social inclusion and national unity, turning AFCON 2025 into a cultural celebration as well as an economic catalyst.